 Records state a hot fire has not been recorded for 650 years, which means the region is almost untouched.

-The waters change becoming increasingly tannin stained by rotting rainforest timbers as does the forest landscape along the banks.
+The waters change becoming increasingly tannin-stained by rotting rainforest timbers as does the forest landscape along the banks.

-Balfour, once an opulent mining town is today a ghost town.
-Located deep in the Tarkine fortunes were won and lost.
+Balfour, once an opulent mining town is today a ghost town deep in the Tarkine.

+This was where fortunes were won and lost.
 The site was a hive of activity when copper was discovered from 1901.

-The region was recorded as being one of the best for tin, however the demand for the commodity fell sharply and a rapid decline came 1912.
+The region was recorded as being one of the best for tin, however, the demand for the commodity fell sharply and a rapid decline came 1912.

 There are no miners’ huts or miners to be seen.

-Today a glimpse at the once vibrant and affluent population that once lived here is through the isolated graves, lonely tracks and some signage that gives a hint into this areas past and those that lived here.
+Today a glimpse at the once vibrant and affluent population that once lived here is through the isolated graves, lonely tracks and some signage that gives a hint into this area’s past and those that lived here.

-Just off the main highway in Smithton, Tall Timbers offers an outstanding bistro which specialises in locally acquired foods and Tasmanian wines.
+Just off the main highway in Smithton, Tall Timbers has an outstanding bistro which specialises in locally acquired foods and Tasmanian wines.

 Open to the public and house guests the menu specialises in Tasmanian products with Cape Grim Beef, scallops and handmade luscious deserts making a few of the many dishes on offer.